 Some mountain plateaus or plains are more adventurous than the average.
-My examples are from different parts of the world.
+My examples of 6 great highlands are from different parts of the world.

 This post is part of a series portraying the classic Elements of Nature: Earth, Fire, Water, Air.
 Highlands are examples of the first element, Earth.